theKeithD/arcin/README.md

 Setup
 -----
 1. Grab the ARM toolchain: https://launchpad.net/gcc-arm-embedded/+download
-2. SCons as its build tool: http://scons.org/pages/download.html
+2. You will need SCons to build the image: http://scons.org/pages/download.html
 3. `git submodule init`: this will pull the external `laks` submodule, which contains headers for the hardware used by the arcin.
 4. Supplementary scripts will require Python (2.7) as well as the hidapi plugin: https://pypi.python.org/pypi/hidapi/0.7.99.post16